SilenceX12138/SilenceX12138.github.io/content/authors/admin/_index.md

 I am currently a second-year PhD student in Computer Science at the [Cambridge Computer Laboratory](https://www.cst.cam.ac.uk/), supervised by [Prof. Mateja Jamnik](https://www.cl.cam.ac.uk/~mj201/index.html) and <nobr>[Dr.Nikola Simidjievski](https://simidjievskin.github.io/)</nobr>.
 My research interest primarily lies in the explainability of artificial intelligence (XAI), and my current research projects mainly focus on developing data-centric foundation models for structured tabular data, especially for real-world healthcare applications.

-Before joining Cambridge, I received my BEng in Computer Science and Technology from [Beihang University](https://ev.buaa.edu.cn/), where I was fortunate to work as a research intern under the supervision of [Prof. Si Liu](https://sites.google.com/site/siliuhome/) at [Cola Laboratory](https://colalab.net/).
+Before joining Cambridge, I was fortunate to work as a research intern at [Meitu MT Lab](https://mtlab.meitu.com/en/?lang=en) and [Cola Laboratory](https://colalab.net/) under the supervision of [Prof. Si Liu](https://sites.google.com/site/siliuhome/).

 🙌 If you would like to discuss anything interesting on XAI, please feel free to reach out via: `silencejiang12138 [at] gmail [dot] com`